 The addition of topography to the boreal hemisphere breaks the north-south symmetry of MiMA, but as seen in Fig. 7b, by itself, it is insufficient to generate the structure and amplitude of the TTL annual cycle.
-There is a modest effect in the mid to upper stratosphere, which does carry the expected sign: enhanced wave activity in boreal winter drives a stronger Brewer-Dobson circulation, cooling the TTL in boreal winter (Yulaeva et al. 1994).
-This effect, however, is well above the cold point, which regulates stratospheric water vapor.

-Note that we have also optimized the definition of "winter" vs. "summer" to construct Figs. 7b and 8, taking into account the phase lag of the annual cycle in MiMA shown in Fig. 5.
-While the annual cycle is defined by a straightforward June-July-August (JJA) minus December-January-February (DJF) difference for all other integrations, for O4M1, summer is defined as JAS and winter MAM, and for O4M2, summer is JAS and winter JFM.
-This shift was only applied to the O4M1 and O4M2 integrations (here and in subsequent figures) and the impact of topography alone would appear even weaker if we simply considered the JJA-DJF difference.
+There is a modest effect in the mid to upper stratosphere, which does carry the expected sign: enhanced wave activity in boreal winter drives a stronger Brewer-Dobson circulation, cooling the TTL in boreal winter.
+This effect, however, is well above the cold point which regulates stratospheric water vapor.
+Note that we have also optimized the definition of "winter" vs. "summer" to construct Fig. 7b, taking into account the phase lag of the annual cycle in MiMA shown in Fig. 5.
+While the annual cycle is defined by a straightforward June-July-August (JJA) minus December-January-February (DJF) difference for all other integrations, for OM41, summer is defined as JAS and winter MAM, and for O4M2, summer is JAS and winter JFM.
+This shift was only applied to the O4M1 and OM42 integrations (here and in subsequent figures) and the impact of topography alone would appear even weaker if we simply considered the JJA-DJF difference.